-Is it true that some species of birds arrange fires in Australia?
+Is it true that some bird species start fires in Australia?

-There is an opinion that some falcons and kite that live in Australia can specially arrange fires in the savannahs, which sometimes leads to serious consequences.
-We figured out how reasonably such an opinion is.
+There is an opinion that some falcons and kites living in Australia can deliberately start fires in savannas, which sometimes leads to serious consequences.
+We figured out how well-founded this opinion is.

-In the winter of 2019–2020, the most destructive fires in the history of observations raged in Australia: according to some estimates, the total area of fire Compiled 18 million hectares, and the amount of damage exceeded 100 billion Australian dollars.
-Among the possible causes of the disaster journalists Daily Mail They called it Birds that carry coals and smoldering pieces of wood, thereby deliberately spreading fire.
-The publication of the British publication was also retold for their readers Russian -speaking media, for example, Belarusian Sputnik.
+In the winter of 2019–2020, Australia experienced the most destructive fires on record: some estimates indicate that the total area burned amounted to 18 million hectares, and the amount of damage exceeded 100 billion Australian dollars.
+Among the possible causes of the disaster are Daily Mail journalists called birds that carry embers and smoldering pieces of wood, thereby deliberately spreading the fire.
+The publication of the British edition was retold for their readers by Russian-language media, for example the Belarusian Sputnik.

-In 2017, a group of Australian and American researchers Published The scientific article “Deliberate spread of fire“ fiery falcons ”in North Australia.
-Scientists, led by the initiator of the Bob Gosford project, were inspired by the book “I, an Aboriginal” - an autobiography of a local resident Alava Vaipuldanya (Philip Robertsa), made up by journalist Douglas Lokwood.
-Among the memories of Vaipuldanya there is this: “I saw how the falcon grabbed a smoldering stick with claws and threw it on the fresh grass half a mile from us, and then, along with his brothers, expected the outcome of the charred and frightened rodents and reptiles.”
+In 2017, a group of Australian and American researchers published scientific article “Intentional spread of fire by “fire falcons” in Northern Australia.”
+The scientists, led by project initiator Bob Gosford, were inspired by the 1964 book “I, Aborigine,” an autobiography of local resident Alawa Vaipuldanya (Philip Roberts), compiled by journalist Douglas Lockwood.
+Among Vaipuldanya's recollections is the following: “I saw the falcon grab a smoldering stick with its talons and throw it on the fresh grass half a mile away, and then, together with its brothers, awaited the exodus of burnt and frightened rodents and reptiles.”

-Scientists interested this story.
-They explain that the fires that occurred due to natural reasons “accustomed” the animals to easy prey.
-Such behavior of birds was recorded both in Australia and other regions: Africa, Papua - New Guinea, USA, Panama and Brazil.
-Falcon and kite began to use this: they allegedly try to create a fire and thus provoke potential prey to movement so that it becomes noticeable.
+Scientists were interested in this story.
+They explain that fires that occur due to natural causes have “accustomed” the animals to easy prey.
+Similar behavior of birds was recorded both in Australia and in other regions: Africa, Papua New Guinea, USA, Panama and Brazil.
+Falcons and kites have begun to take advantage of this: they allegedly try to create a fire and thus provoke potential prey to move so that it becomes noticeable.

-Did you manage to find unconditional evidence that some birds in Australia behave in this way?
-Scientists studied ethnographic materials, messages in the local press and groups on social networks, talked with firefighters and interviewed indigenous people.
-The latter in large numbers reported that they have repeatedly seen the birds.
-In some ways, the indigenous residents and local firefighters are supported: they observed fires that appear in places where everything was already extinguished.
-Judging by the descriptions, we are talking about three types of birds: black kite (Milvus Migrans), Korshun-Svistune (Haliastur sphenurus) and Book Sokole (Falco Berigora).
-At the same time, scientists emphasize: so far it has not been possible to fix in the photo or videos of birds, carrying burning sticks and dumping them to the ground.
-In 2016, in an interview with ABS, the initiator of the project Bob Gosford declaredthat he will not be satisfied until he sees such behavior of birds with his own eyes and will fix it on the camera.
+Has any definitive evidence been found that some birds in Australia behave this way?
+Scientists studied ethnographic materials, reports in the local press and groups on social networks, spoke with firefighters and conducted interviews with indigenous residents.
+The latter reported in large numbers that they had seen arsonist birds more than once.
+In some ways, local firefighters support the indigenous people: they observed fires appearing in places where everything had already been extinguished.
+Judging by the descriptions, we are talking about three species of birds: the black kite (Milvus migrans), whistling kite (Haliastur sphenurus) and brown falcon (Falco berigora).
+At the same time, scientists emphasize: so far it has not been possible to capture in photos or videos birds carrying burning sticks and dropping them on the ground.
+In a 2016 interview with ABS, project initiator Bob Gosford stated, that he will not be satisfied until he sees such behavior of birds with his own eyes and records it on camera.

-The absence of documented photo or video evidence did not prevent the British Daily Mail British tabloid at the beginning of 2020 at the height of destructive Australian fires declare: Birds exacerbate the disaster.
-In support of its words, the publication led to the shooting of kite, circling over the scorched field, but the recording of rather low quality and does not fix the fires that began directly due to their actions.
-Moreover, the Daily Mail, citing the same interview with ABS, reports that the deliberate actions of animals was confirmed by Gosford, although there are no such statements in that material.
+The lack of documented photographic or video evidence did not stop the British tabloid Daily Mail from reporting in early 2020, in the midst of the devastating Australian fires. declare: The disaster is aggravated by birds.
+To support its words, the publication cited footage of kites circling over a scorched field, but the recording is of rather low quality and does not record the fires that started directly because of their actions.
+Moreover, the Daily Mail, citing the same ABS interview, reports that Gosford confirmed the intentionality of the animals’ actions, although there are no such statements in that material.

 What do our verdicts mean?